 After one of Brie's sales there is generally not much left of value but the manner of disposal of unsold items is completely up to you.
 We can suggest charities that will come into the home and pack up unsold items as opposed to your having to box them and leave them out on the driveway.
 We can also recommend professional cleanup crews that will remove everything you would like from the home and leave the home broom clean for a fee.
 If a more thorough cleaning is desired, we can suggest a professional house cleaner who can vacuum/mop floors, clean bathrooms etc., leaving the home totally ready for its next step!

-During the sale, we write down EVERYTHING that has sold, even if the item is only 25 cents.
-We feel you have a right to know exactly what an item sold for, the date it sold and the price it sold for.
-After the sale has ended, we enter the results into our computer system, double-checking for accuracy.
-An estate sale package is then prepared which includes the check, summary sheet and detailed report.
+We use a state-of-the art point of sale system at every location, recording EVERYTHING that has sold, even if the item is only 25 cents.
+We have over 100 product categories that household items can fall under and our reports are summarized by category for each sale day.
+After the sale, a package is then prepared which includes the check, summary sheet and detailed report.
 This is a labor-intensive process which takes 1-2 weeks but when complete you will have a comprehensive package which will satisfy any executor, attorney or bank representative which may be involved in making sure the estate sale is conducted in an ethical manner.

 We strongly believe that you choose an estate sale company that you feel is a good fit for you.
 There are so many companies to choose from in the Chicago area.
 Choosing a company with a lower commission rate does not necessarily mean you will make more money.
 A company with better advertising and presentation skills will be more successful at selling your items.
 We do not believe in badmouthing other companies but please be careful with your choice.
 The estate sale business is not regulated and anyone can start a company as there are no requirements.
 We started our company as people who attend estate sales and were alarmed by the questionable business practices we saw.
 We knew that there was a better way and always strive to be the best!